AniruddhGuttikar/Translation-app/README.md

 This is a simple clone of the GOOGLE TRANSLATE application.

 BASIC FEATURES:
--Translates from any language to any other language.
++Translates from any language to any other language.

 ADVANCED FEATURES:
 - Lets you upload a file and translates the entire file and create a new file with translated text in the same directory.